nidohl/nidohl/README.md

 roll them on over to me so i can admire them heh - ellie

+HEH WELL YOU BETTER COME OVER THEN I GOT A ROSE IN MY MOUTH WAITING FOR YOU. -NID

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>